gmzorz/prerecs/README.md

 | prores | 7 FPS | 16 FPS | 1.64 MB/Frame |
 | xvid | 81 FPS | 9 FPS | 0.10 MB/Frame |

 Another handy (visual) guide are the following difference mattes, which display the difference in pixels (white being different to original footage).
+It's easy to spot compression artifacts using this method, howeever this does not take into account colour changes that may not be noticable to the eye
 Tolerance level = 1.0%

 | XVID | PRORES |